-These addicting, hearty Slow Cooker Baked Beans are loaded with ground beef and bacon, simmered in a tangy and sweet BBQ sauce.
+These hearty and addicting Cowboy Beans are loaded with ground beef and bacon, slow cooked in a tangy and sweet BBQ sauce.
+The ultimate barbecue side dish, or really, a meal all on its own.

 Love easy side dishes like these tasty baked beans?
 Check out our Cheesy Crock Pot Potatoes (also perfect for parties) and our favorite way to make Corn on the Cob, no boiling water and no shucking!

-These Slow Cooker Baked Beans are hands down the best you’ll ever taste.
-We prefer making these baked beans in a slow cooker to make it easy, especially for BBQs or parties.
-It’s a true dump and go slow cooker recipe.
+This Cowboy Beans recipe is hands down the best you’ll ever taste.
+We make these baked beans in a slow cooker to make it easy, especially for BBQs or parties.

 Another bonus to using a slow cooker, once these beans are done cooking you can set your slow cooker to warm and use it to serve the beans.
 This way the beans will stay warm all night during your party!

-- Baked Beans: Start with canned baked beans in your favorite flavor.
+- Baked Beans: Canned baked beans either in the original flavor or in your favorite flavor.
 We like the brown sugar variety.

-How Can You Tell When Baked Beans Are Done?
+How Do I Know When Baked Beans Are Done?

 Since we’re using canned beans for this recipe, really all you need to do is warm the ingredients up.
 However, flavor will get better and better as these beans slow cook together with the beef and bacon.

-These slow cooker beans are so hearty and delicious, you really will want them for your whole meal.
-However, here are some dinner ideas to go along with these baked beans!
+Cowboy beans are so hearty and delicious, you really will want them for your whole meal.
+But just in case, here are some dinner ideas to go along with these baked beans!

-There’s lots of different ways that you can adjust this baked beans recipe to your liking.
+There’s lots of different ways that you can switch up these baked beans to your liking.
 This recipe is the way my mom made them, and we think it’s pretty perfect.
-But let’s get into some variations on the recipe!
+But there are a few ways that you can make them a little different!

 Instead of ground beef you can use ground pork or even sausage.
 Try different flavors of barbecue sauce, maybe a Hawaiian flavor or a maple flavored sauce.